mulundapm/100DaysOfCode/README.md

   - Read blogs on different methods on implementing a shopping cart, to add item to carts

-Thoughts: Used to follow a tutorial tightly on implementing a new features, i.e. tutorial hell.
-Changing things up and read/ watch until i fully understand, then write the psuedo code myself before implementing it, to have a better understanding and ownership to what i write.
+Thoughts: Used to follow a tutorial closely when implementing a new features, i.e. tutorial hell.
+Changing things up and watch until i fully understand, then write the psuedo code myself before implementing it, to have a better understanding and ownership to what i write.

 </details>
 <details>